 “It was the last carton, so we had to negotiate,” says Andrew Dana, recalling the time he first met Daniela Moreira, who months after the small, but monumental moment would become Dana’s business partner, and years later, his wife.

 The two decided on splitting the eggs.
-And in between negotiations, Moreira found out that Dana recently started a wood-fire pizza food truck operation.
-Moreira, a trained chef, was waiting on a job at a soon-to-open, fine-dining restaurant.
-So she asked Dana if he needed any part-time help in the meantime.
-He took her up on the offer, and not long after, Dana was recruiting Moreira to become his pizza operation’s full-time chef.
-He also wanted to make her a business partner.
+In between negotiations, Moreira discovered Dana recently started a wood-fire pizza food truck operation, Timber Pizza Co.
+Moreira, a trained chef, was waiting on a job at a soon-to-open restaurant, and with time on her hands, asked Dana if he could use any help.
+Dana took Moreira up on the offer, and not long after, he began not only recruiting her to stay on full time, but to become his business partner.

 “It took six months to convince her,” he says.
 “Then it took another couple of years to convince her to be my wife.”